 Anyone who’s ever looked for a job in digital marketing knows that it’s no easy feat.
-The number of spots is limited, making for a competitive market and a very tiring (and not mention, demoralizing) job search.
+The number of spots is limited, making for a competitive market and a very tiring (and not to mention, demoralizing) job search.

 The key to success in digital marketing is understanding the tools that make it work.
 By mastering marketing tech and software, you’ll get a leg up on all those other applicants and boost your chances of receiving an offer.